 SEER – Seasonal Energy Efficiency Ratio

-The biggest difference between EER and SEER is that SEER measures your air conditioner’s efficiency over an entire cooling season versus only one outdoor temperature like EER.
+The biggest difference between EER and SEER is that SEER measures your air conditioner’s efficiency over an entire cooling season versus one outdoor temperature like EER.